sirixdb/sirixdb.github.io/xquery-api.md

 }
 ```

-For sure you can also store a bunch of JSON-strings within several resources in the database (`mycol.jn`):
+We can also store a bunch of JSON-strings within several resources in the database (`mycol.jn`):

 ```java
 try (final var store = BasicJsonDBStore.newBuilder().build();